 Shelby Township, Macomb, Utica and the 41-A District Court

-The 41A District Court, Shelby Township Division, covers a massive geographical area covering:
+The 41A District Court, Shelby Township Division, covers a massive geographical area which includes:

 - City of Utica, 1.74 square miles, est. population: 5,000

 As we explain in another publication, the arraignment is the first stage of a criminal proceeding.
 An attorney’s presence at the arraignment can pay for itself tenfold by keeping the amount of bond under control.
-Following the arraignment, the court will schedule a misdemeanor for a pretrial conference and a felony for a probable cause conference.
-Handling these early stages of the criminal process with legal skill and precision can lead to extraordinary results.
-In addition, I have never known any of the judges in Macomb County to deny a resolution achieved between a defense attorney and the prosecutor.41A District Court: Criminal, Drunk Driving and Traffic Matters
+Following the arraignment, the court will schedule a misdemeanor for a pretrial conference and a felony will be scheduled for a probable cause conference.
+Handling criminal cases proactively and effectively at a pretrial conference or probable cause conference can lead to favorable results without a trial, without jail, without reporting probation and often result in avoiding a serious conviction.41A District Court: Criminal, Drunk Driving and Traffic Matters

 ABDO LAW provides criminal defense representation to clients facing criminal charges, operating under the influence and traffic matters in the 41A District Court/Shelby Division more than anywhere else.
-This court manages a larger than average volume misdemeanor and felony criminal docket consisting of drug crimes, sex crimes, assault crimes and larceny crimes.
-Statistics indicate that in 2017, the 41A District Court/Shelby Division handled more than 200 retail fraud cases, more than 400 larceny crimes (larceny in a building, larceny in a motor vehicle), 23 criminal sexual conduct cases and approximately 300 driving under the influence (OWI, OWI w/High BAC, OUID).
-The following matters are usually on every 41A District Court docket:
+This court manages a larger than average volume misdemeanor and felony criminal cases consisting of drug crimes, sex crimes, assault crimes and larceny crimes.
+We do it all with amazing outcomes.

 - Drug Crimes